 Average Annual Salary: $76,203

 Financing Your Online Social Work Degree

-An online degree in social work is clearly a worthy investment, and to cover the cost, there are many different types of financial aid available.
+There are many types of financial aid available to cover the cost of an online degree in social work.
 The first step is filling out a Free Application for Federal Student Aid (FAFSA), which will qualify you for financial aid from the federal government.
 The most popular option is to take out federal student loans, which offer deferred interest and payments while you are earning your degree.

 There are also no-cost grants or scholarships, which are awarded for commitment to special projects or based on academic merits or financial need.
-Finally, you can explore resources such as employer tuition assistance (if you currently work full-time), private aid from religious or service organizations, campus employment, and Federal Work-Study or graduate assistantships.
-U.S. Army veterans are also eligible for funding under the Yellow Ribbon Program.
+Finally, you can explore resources such as employer tuition assistance (if you currently work full time), private aid from religious or service organizations, campus employment, and federal work-study or graduate assistantships.
+Veterans are also eligible for funding under the Yellow Ribbon Program.